Care, Growth, and Feng Shui Meaning of Lucky Bamboo

 How to Grow in Soil

-- The soil should be kept moist but not waterlogged.
+- Water so that the soil is kept moist but not waterlogged.

 Do's & Don'ts: